odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 ### How does a refresh token work?

 This tutorial does not cover refresh tokens.
-A refresh token requires a some kind of state on the server-side and would go beyond the scope of this tutorial.
+A refresh token requires some kind of state on the server-side and would go beyond the scope of this tutorial.

 A [refresh token](https://openid.net/specs/openid-connect-core-1_0.html#rfc.section.12)